kosmo-toast/Password-Manager/README.md

-I hope you like my project :)
+I hope you like it :)

 -komso-toast